johangithub/AFMAN11-217v1/chp3.md

 in the database.
 Navigation databases require periodic updates, normally on a 28-day cycle, to ensure data is current.

-3.5.
-Single Medium Displays.
+#### 3.5.{#3_5} Single Medium Displays.

 A single medium display is a Head-Up Display (HUD), HeadDown Display (HDD), or Helmet-Mounted Display (HMD) (Figure 3.7).
-These systems can display control, performance, and navigation data in the pilot‘s outside field of view, enabling him to clear and monitor instruments simultaneously.
+These systems can display control, performance, and navigation data in the pilot's outside field of view, enabling him to clear and monitor instruments simultaneously.
 Information received from HUD equipment that is not certified for sole-reference instrument flight by HQ USAF/A3O must be verified with other cockpit indications.